Benefits of Diet & Nutrition for Kids Teeth

 By making healthy food choices and avoiding sweetened drinks, sticky foods or desserts, and acidic foods and beverages that can cause erosion of tooth enamel (or limiting the consumption of these types of foods to mealtimes), your child can significantly reduce their risk of developing cavities.
 When combined with good oral hygiene practices like brushing their teeth twice daily with fluoride toothpaste and flossing, your child can be well on their way to having a healthy and happy mouth.

-For these and other nutrition tips for kids, contact the team at Pearly Smiles Pediatric Dentistry, in Torrance California.
+For these and other nutrition tips for kids, contact the team at the best South Bay pediatric dentistry, Pearly Smiles Pediatric Dentistry.
 Your #1 kids dentist!